learn-co-curriculum/dsc-cumulative-distribution-function-lab/README.md

-Now, use this function to calculate a cdf for each value in a dice roll so you can plot it later on.
+Now, use this function to calculate a CDF for each value in a dice roll so you can plot it later on.

 Perform the following steps in the cell below:
 * Create a list `dice_lst` with all possible values of a fair dice